-- Founded in 1970, the Folger Institute is a center for advanced study and research in the humanities, which is sponsored by the Folger Shakespeare Library and a consortium of 40 universities in the U.S. and abroad.
-The Institute’s multi-disciplinary and cross-cultural programs are conducted as gatherings of mature scholars, faculty, and graduate students from affiliated universities.
+Founded in 1970, the Folger Institute is a center for advanced study and research in the humanities, which is sponsored by the Folger Shakespeare Library and a consortium of forty universities in the US and abroad.
+The Institute’s multidisciplinary and cross-cultural programs are conducted as gatherings of mature scholars, faculty, and graduate students from affiliated universities.

-- Exhibition and catalogs marking the anniversary of the university and its library
+Exhibition and catalogues marking the anniversary of the university and its library.

-- A Library of Congress Exhibition January 8 - April 30, 1993 (Vatican Library mss)
+A Library of Congress Exhibition from 8 January–30 April 1993 (Vatican Library mss).